-Due to the deterioration of their financial situation and difficulties in the management of programs and services, AANDC requests the Algonquins of Barriere Lake to submit a Remedial Management Plan (RMP).
+Due to the deterioration of the financial situation and difficulties in the management of programs and services, INAC requests the Algonquins of Barriere Lake to submit a Remedial Management Plan (RMP).

 The Algonquins of Barriere Lake hire a co-manager to develop and implement a RMP.

-A Long-Term Capital Plan in 2005 identifies several million dollars are to be dedicated over 7 years for major and minor projects including housing, hook-up to the Hydro network, and a new school.
+As part of the Long-Term Capital Plan, several million dollars are to be dedicated for major and minor projects including housing, hook-up to the Hydro network, and a new school.

 The Barriere Lake Band Council adopts a resolution that ends the co-management contract.

-In order to secure federal funds and the delivery of essential services, AANDC appoints a Third Party Manager, in accordance with AANDC's Intervention Policy.
-Health Canada, Public Safety and Emergency Preparedness Canada also appoint the same Third Party Manager.
+In order to secure federal funds and the delivery of essential services, INAC appoints a Third Party Manager, in accordance with INAC's Intervention Policy.
+Health Canada and Public Safety Canada also appoint the same Third Party Manager.

 The appointment of the Third Party Manager is contested in the Federal Court by the Council of Elders, claiming Jean-Maurice Matchewan as chief.